-Data on key demographic variables, distribution networks, outreach exposure, and other information needed to aid in planning and assessment of outreach activities will be housed in a GIS-compatible OIS for the PCOR Partnership Program.
-This system will be developed and populated during Budget Period One and maintained and updated in subsequent budget periods.
+Data on key demographic variables, distribution networks, outreach exposure, and other information to aid in planning and assessment of outreach activities will be housed in a GIS-compatible OIS for the PCOR Partnership Program.
+This system was developed and populated during BP1 and maintained and updated in subsequent budget periods.

 Demographic information will include population distribution, CO2 sources, carbon sink type and potential, and sequestration projects.
-Information on outreach networks will include source and coverage areas for print media (magazines and newspapers), school districts, public television source and coverage, USDA Extension Service hubs and offices, science educators, government groups, community organizations, and select service clubs.
+Information on outreach networks will include source and coverage areas for print media (magazines and newspapers), school districts, public television source and coverage, science educators, government groups, community organizations, and select service clubs.
 Lists of meetings for key organizations will also be developed.